authelia/authelia/CONTRIBUTING.md

 accurately.
 PRs will always be squashed by us when we merge your work.
 Commit as many times as you need in your pull request branch.

-The exception exists for contributors to make adjustments to the commit message i.e. to perform the Developer Certificate of Origin sign off.
+An exception exists for contributors to make adjustments to the commit message i.e. to perform the [Developer Certificate of Origin] sign off.

+[Developer Certificate of Origin]: https://www.authelia.com/contributing/guidelines/commit-message/#developer-certificate-of-origin

 ## Re-requesting a review